 Are you puzzled by this musical notation?
 Don’t worry.
 This is called “Tablature” or “Tab” for short.
 Each line represents a string of the instrument.
 The top line is the highest pitched (thinnest) string, furthest away from you as you play it.
 The bottom line is the lowest pitched (thickest) string, closest to you as you play it.
 Imagine tipping the neck up so that the fingerboard and frets are facing the sky, and you are looking down on it.
 This view of the instrument would match the layout of the Tab.

 The letters to the side of each line represents the pitch of each string.
-The standard tuning – from bottom to top – is low G, D and high G. (F#, C# and F# sounds great as well.
+The standard tuning – from bottom to top – is low G, D and high G, like a cigar box guitar.
+(F#, C# and F# sounds great as well.
 Precise tuning is of lesser importance, as long as the instrument sounds good to you)

 Pro tip: One way to quickly check the relative tuning of your instrument is to play the note of the 3rd fret on the middle string, followed by the high string with no fretted note.
 The two pitches should be the same.
 Now repeat this for the other two strings, but this time play the 4th fret on the low string, followed by middle string with no fretted note.
 Again, the two pitches emitted should sound the same.
 If you do need to re-adjust the tuning of your instrument then much of the advice regarding the physicality of doing so can be followed from the footnote in our canjo guide